iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 ![cartesian movement in x, y, and z axis](./img/cartesian-xyz.png)

-## Using Buffers, Windows, and Tabs the Smart Way
+## Using Buffers, Windows, and Tabs The Smart Way

 You have learned how buffers, windows, and tabs work in Vim.
 To use them efficiently, you need to understand what they are designed for and apply them in your own workflow.
 Everyone has a different workflow, here is one example.